Latest News

 World Bank predicts Nigerian economic growth in 2026, but Iran war raises inflation

-The World Bank stated on Tuesday that Nigeria's economy will grow in the first half of 2026, despite the Iran War.
-However, rising fuel prices and persistently high inflation could squeeze incomes, slowing poverty reduction.
+The World Bank stated that Nigeria's economy will grow despite the Iran war in the first half of 2026.

-Fiseha Haile, World Bank Nigeria's lead economist during a presentation held in Abuja said that business activity remains in growth territory.
-The conflict between the U.S./Israel and Iran has so far lifted prices while leaving output mostly intact.
+Fiseha Haile, World Bank Nigeria's lead economist during a presentation held in Abuja said that business activity is still in expansion mode.
+The conflict between the U.S./Israel/Iran has so far raised prices while leaving the output mostly intact.

-The impact of the growth shock has been contained, as the overall business activity has increased over the last few months.
-"But the shock is still felt by higher inflation," said?Haile.
+The impact on growth is relatively limited, as the overall business activity has increased in the last few months.
+Haile stated that the shock was still felt by higher inflation.

-In his third year as president, Bola Tinubu has implemented the most ambitious economic reforms in Nigerian history.
-He has ended costly fuel and electricity subsidies, devalued the currency, and changed the tax system to stabilise the economy, which is ravaged by high inflation and currency weakness, and external shocks.
+Bola Tinubu is now in his third year as president.
+He has implemented the most ambitious economic reforms in Nigeria in decades.
+This includes ending expensive fuel and energy subsidies, devaluing currency, and changing tax systems to stabilize an economy that was battered by inflation, currency weakness, and external shocks.

-Haile stated that the inflation rate?adjusted to 15.06 percent in February from 33.3 percent in December 2024.
-However, it remains high in comparison with other countries in the region and is under renewed pressure ever since Middle East conflict started.
+Haile stated that the inflation rate has dropped sharply from 33% to 15.5% in February 2024.
+However, it remains high in comparison with other countries in the region and is under renewed pressure ever since Middle East conflict began.

 Fuel prices rose by more than half during the Iran War, affecting transport, food, and production costs.
 He said Nigeria should lift restrictions on fuel imports in order to ease inflation.

-Haile stated that "inflation is still high and under increasing pressure.
-This poses risks to incomes as well as poverty reduction."
+Haile stated that "inflation remains high and is under increasing pressure.
+This poses risks for incomes and poverty reduction."

-Nigeria's external buffers are improving as the foreign exchange reserves increase and volatility eases.
-However, tighter global financial conditions continue to threaten inflows and borrowing costs, and remittances.
+Nigeria's external buffers are improving as the foreign exchange reserves increase and volatility decreases.
+However, tighter global financing conditions continue to threaten inflows and borrowing costs.

-Haile stated that the Nigerian fiscal deficit increased slightly to 3.1% GDP in 2025.
-However, it remains lower than the pre-reform period.
-Haile also added that the debt-to GDP ratio had fallen for the first time since a decade due to improved fiscal performance and exchange rate valuation gains.
+Haile stated that Nigeria's fiscal gap widened to 3.1% GDP by 2025 but remains lower than it was in the years before the reform.
+He also added that the debt ratio fell for the very first time in the last decade due to improved fiscal performance and gains in exchange rate valuation.

-The World Bank has forecast a 4.2% economic growth for 2026.
-They have urged governments to keep their monetary policies tight and to avoid blanket subsides to curb inflation.
-Reporting by Camillus Eboh, Abuja.
-Writing by Elisha Gbogbo.
-Editing by William Maclean.
+The World Bank has forecasted an economic growth rate of 4.2% by 2026.
+It urged governments to conserve windfalls from rising oil prices, to keep monetary policies tight, and to avoid blanket subsidies to curb inflation.

 (source: Reuters)